lnsy-dev/lnsy-dev.github.io/_posts/2025-07-15-plan-carefully-and-query-sparingly.md

   - generative-ai
   - google
 ---
 There is a [recent study](https://arstechnica.com/ai/2025/07/study-finds-ai-tools-made-open-source-software-developers-19-percent-slower/) that says that programmers who use AI are 19 percent slower than programmers who don't.
-I have a few quibbles: for instance, the tasks to use AI on were chosen at random, which means the programmers didn't have the opportunity to assess if the LLM would be suited to the job.
-I haven't found anything about the experience levels of the programmers or their level of experience with the tools they used like Cursor.
+I have a few quibbles: for instance, which tasks were chosen for the AI and which for the human were random, which means the programmers didn't have the opportunity to assess if the LLM would be suited to the job.
+I haven't found anything about the experience levels of the programmers or their level of experience with the tools they used, either.

-Lately I've been using [Goose](https://block.github.io/goose/) with Google Gemini as the backend.
-I have query limits (I haven't gone paid with Gemini yet), but I haven't really minded.

 Perhaps I have slowed down a bit -- I spend a lot more time planning and writing about the code I'm working on than I used to.
 I don't think this is a bad thing, however.